joakim/kay/README.md

     }
 }

--- create a new Nexus 9 replicant with some properties, then freeze it
+-- create a new Nexus 9 replicant with some properties
-officer-k: Nexus9 (with (name 'K' id 'KD6-3.7' intelligence 140)) (freeze)
+officer-k: Nexus9 (with (name 'K' id 'KD6-3.7' intelligence 140))

 -- call the `move` behavior
 officer-k (move)